 If the landing page is on an aggregator domain (for example,

-vk.com), the page address is treated as the domain.
+vk.com), your page address is treated as a domain.
 For example, ads with links to

 Ads that advertise mobile apps don't compete if they link to the same app in the same app store.
 Ads that link to the same app but in different app stores will compete.